Charities supported by Baavet

 some world disaster we are, as a nation, quick to give and quick to help.
 That’s something that we can truly be proud of.

 We have always done our best at Baavet to

-certain small, but we feel, deserving charities which our customers may not
+certain small, deserving charities which our customers may not

 have heard of and may wish to join us in supporting.

 choice is little Freddy.
 He is 10 years old and with his small Shetland pony